hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_portfolio_product_association.html.markdown

 This is necessary for a product to be provisioned, as it must be in at least one portfolio.

 In most cases this is simple and straightforward.
-However there are some pathological edge cases that can arise as the association is not an identifiable resource in the usual sense.
+However, there are some pathological edge cases that can arise as the association is not an identifiable resource in the usual sense.
 For instance if an association between a given portfolio and product were created twice, with two instances in Terraform, and then one of them is deleted,